microsoft/windows-ai-studio-templates/README.md

 ### Prerequisites

-Windows AI Studio will run only on NVIDIA GPUs for the preview, so please make sure to check your device spec.
+Windows AI Studio will run only on NVIDIA GPUs for the preview, so please make sure to check your device spec prior to installing it.
 WSL Ubuntu distro 18.4 or greater should be installed and is set to default prior to using Windows AI Studio. [learn more how to install Windows subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) and [changing default distribution](https://learn.microsoft.com/en-us/windows/wsl/install#change-the-default-linux-distribution-installed)

 ### Install Windows AI Studio Preview

 Windows AI Studio is shipped as a [Visual Studio Code Extension](https://code.visualstudio.com/docs/setup/additional-components#_vs-code-extensions), so you need to install [VS Code](https://code.visualstudio.com/docs/setup/windows) first, and download Windows AI Studio from the [VS Marketplace](https://marketplace.visualstudio.com/VSCode).

+### Prerequisites Check

+After the Windows AI Studio is installed, we will check your system to make sure you have the right resources to run it.
+After prerequisites check is completed, you can complete the environment set up by clicking "Set Up WSL Environment" button.

+Now, you are ready to use the extension!
+You will be prompted to sign in to GitHub, so please click "Allow" to continue.
+You will be redirected to GitHub signing page.
+Please sign in and follow the process steps.
+After successful completion, you will be redirected to VS Code.

+Let's explore the available actions!

 ### Available Actions